wogsland/CacheConcept/README.md

 Hack Nashville 5 project - well, my part of it.

-This is basically just a quick proof-of-concept for querying a cache table instead of the database for repeated queries.
+This is basically just a quick (MySQL) proof-of-concept for querying a cache table instead of the database for repeated queries.

 Setup
 -----